 This page contains information about my professional background in various key areas.
 It isn't my complete CV and doesn't go into detail about my various projects, jobs or experience.
 This page does explain how I've ended up where I am and where I hope to be headed.
-To learn the details of my experience, you might be more interested in my CV, which is actually my LinkedIn profile.
+To learn the details of my experience, you might be more interested in my CV: LinkedIn.

 I started programming when I was eight years old and haven't often looked back.
 Along the way I've tried to learn a broad but deep range of skills and knowledge.
 This has given me a rather unique understanding of software and hardware, and the businesses around them.
 I've done a startup in web advertising, worked as a graphics driver developer and am currently researching a new processor design.

 What's driving me?
 I'm not sure - passion is probably the best word for it.
 I get a huge kick out of making things work and understanding why they work.
-I also like fixing that which others have just accepted as broken; that does lead me to some rather ambitious projects but I've very often succeeded.
+I also like fixing that which others have just accepted as broken; though that does lead me to some rather ambitious projects.

 At heart I am also an altruistic person.
 That's why I set up FlingOS and have worked a lot in educational technology.
 At the University of Bristol, I've helped pioneer the Digimakers Roadshow programme, taking our workshops into local primary schools for children as young as 8 to learn computer programming and simple electronics.